 The Siemens We Can Change the World Challenge will be judged by an independent, qualified judging panel on the following:

-1. Local Environmental Issue or Problem
+Identification of Environmental Issue or Problem and Research

 For more detail on judging requirements, visit the Judging Criteria section of this site.